jkenney0501/dbt_superstore_dim_model/README.md

 ## Intermediate models - Applying Buiness Logic to Dimension and Fact Tables

-Once we get the stages completed, we can start to implement business logic that captures and measures the business process as defined in any requirements.
+Once we get the stages completed, we can start to implement business logic that captures and measures the business process as defined in any requirements by stakeholders/data consumers.
 This is where we start to refine things and model the data in a consumable way that downstream users will access via SQL queries.
-Note the fact below alos utilizes incrmental logic and surogate kys whihc will be discussed later.
+Note the fact below alos utilizes incrmental logic and surogate keys which will be discussed later.
     - By business logic, we are creating a production level star schema fro data consumers such as analysts and other future user taht will access with SQL.
     - Some orgs my choose to use ephemeral models here but keep in ind, this can be hard to debug and really wrecks your testing.